-Here is a neat optical illusion project I was commissioned by “Art of Play”.
-From one perspective, the grooves in the metal die-cut bookmark seem to be an abstract design but place the pattern against a solid background and a familiar figure pops into view!
+Below are two neat optical illusion projects for which I was commissioned by “Art of Play”.
+From one perspective, the grooves in the metal die-cut bookmarks seem to be an abstract design but place the pattern against a solid clear or dark background and a familiar figure pops into view!
 These bookmarks are a sliver of wonder that hides between the pages to guard your place in any story.